SnowyMouse/invader/README.md

 ### The HEK says my bitmap tag is "too large" when opening.
 The HEK has a 16 MiB limitation for bitmap tags.
-Invader does not have this limitation, and you can use the MEK to view bitmap tags that exceed 16 MiB.
+Invader does not have this limitation, and you can use invader-edit-qt to view bitmap tags that exceed 16 MiB.
 Halo PC also does not have any problems loading bitmaps that exceed 16 MiB.
 That said, some DirectX 9 GPUs and/or implementations won't support textures larger than 2048x2048 (2D textures) or 256x256x256 (3D textures).